Scan configuration details

 A compilation of three example screenshots show how the authentication details are shown on the Authentication and Web editor tabs of a Scan v2 configuration.

 If you run Scan v1 in 42Crunch Platform, the authentication details are only used in the current scan and are not stored anywhere; for on-premises scan, the authentication details are stored encrypted as part of the scan configuration in the platform.
 The authentication details are not retrievable and credentials are hidden.
-For Scan v2, the authentication details are only provided in the Docker command and not stored anywhere.

 With on-premises Scan v1, instead of hard-coding the authentication details in the scan configuration, you can use environment variables.
 See Using environment variables in Scan v1.